AIDynamicAction/rcognita/docsrc/introduction.rst

 About
 ======================

-`rcognita` Python package is designed for hybrid simulation of agents and environments (generally speaking, not necessarily reinforcement learning agents).
+``rcognita`` Python package is designed for hybrid simulation of agents and environments (generally speaking, not necessarily reinforcement learning agents).
 Its main idea is to have an explicit implementation of sampled controls with user-defined sampling time specification.

-Installation
+Installation (basic)
 ======================

 The package can be installed via `pip` by typing in terminal: